From Pairs to Sequences: Track-Aware Policy Gradients for Keypoint Detection¶

 Loss & Training¶

-The total loss combines policy gradient, spatial entropy regularization, and a warm-up loss:
+The total loss combines policy gradients, spatial entropy regularization, and a warmup loss:

 - Entropy regularization coefficient \(\lambda = 0.001\) prevents mode collapse.

-- The warm-up loss \(\mathcal{L}_w\) provides weak supervision via FAST detector keypoints during the first 10% of training iterations.
+- Warmup loss \(\mathcal{L}_w\) provides weak supervision using FAST detector keypoints for the first 10% of training iterations.

 Key Experimental Results¶